 Oh Crap: The look on Clayton's face is quite understandable when Kerchak charges at him.

-Papa Wolf: Kerchak, to his herd, and at the end, to Tarzan.
+Papa Wolf: Kerchak, to his troop, and at the end, to Tarzan.

 Parental Love Song: "You'll Be in My Heart".
 Kala sings it to Tarzan, promising that she'll care for him and he will "be in [her] heart always."

 Pop-Star Composer: Phil Collins.
 Notably, most foreign versions (that Phil Collins didn't sing himselfnote He also sang the German, Spanish, French and Italian dubs), got a major pop star to sing the dubs; Hesham Nour in the Arabic version, Pella Ankarberg in the Swedish version, and Alex Panayi in the Greek version, just to name a few.